Evaluation of lattice light shift at low 10$^{-19}$ uncertainty for a shallow lattice Sr optical clock

 We use a cryogenic silicon cavity-stabilized laser to drive the clock transition~\cite{oelkerDemonstration10172019,mateiMmLasersSub102017}.
-Two interleaved atomic servos at two different lattice conditions ($u$, $\nu_L$ or $n_z$) track the clock resonance and continuously average the frequency shifts~\cite{nicholsonComparisonTwoIndependent2012}.
-With a cavity stability of $4\times10^{-17}$, the Dick effect limited self-comparison stability is about $2\times 10^{-16}$ at 1~\si{\second} with 380~\si{\milli\second} Rabi pulse.
-We determine frequency shift by averaging collected frequency differences and assign 1$\sigma$ statistical uncertainty from a fit to the overlapping Allan deviation taken at 1/3 of the total measurement time $\tau$.
+Two interleaved atomic servos at two different conditions ($u$, $\delta_L$, $n_z$) track the clock resonance and continuously average the differential frequency shift~\cite{nicholsonComparisonTwoIndependent2012}.
+With a cavity stability of $4\times10^{-17}$, the Dick effect limited self-comparison stability is about $2\times 10^{-16}$ at 1~\si{\second} with 380~\si{\milli\second} Rabi pulse and about $1~\si{s}$ duty cycle.
+We determine the frequency shift by averaging collected frequency differences and assign 1$\sigma$ statistical uncertainty from a fit to the overlapping Allan deviation taken at 1/3 of the total measurement time $\tau$.
 In all cases, density shift corrected Allan deviations of the frequency difference follow the expected white frequency noise trend of $1/\sqrt{\tau}$.
-Typical uncertainties are less than $3\times10^{-18}$ for ($u$, $\nu_L$) modulation and about $5\times10^{-18}$ for $n_z$ modulation.
+Typical uncertainties are less than $3\times10^{-18}$ for ($u$, $\delta_L$) modulation and about $5\times10^{-18}$ for $n_z$ modulation.

 We apply a 70~\si{\micro\tesla} bias magnetic field during the clock interrogation.
 The direction is parallel to the polarization of the lattice laser to minimize sensitivity to the polarization fluctuation~\cite{westergaardLatticeInducedFrequencyShifts2011,shiPolarizabilitiesSr872015}.
-The vector shift and the field fluctuations are corrected as we interrogate two opposite polarizations of the atoms.
+The vector shift and the field fluctuations are corrected as we interrogate two opposite spins of the atoms.
 After the clock interrogation, we ramp the lattice up to 300\Er{} and measure the excitation fraction with a standard shelving technique.
 The camera readout provides a high-resolution spatial distribution of the density and excitation fraction.
 With this information, we correct the density shift shot-by-shot~\cite{aeppliHamiltonianEngineeringSpinorbit2022}, providing a robust rejection of systematics related to the atomic density fluctuation.